 I advertised things on Craigslist and sold much of what I listed.
 I took some antique items to a dealer to sell.

 Preparing for rv living is a big challenge, but little by little, over the course of about 18 months, the pile of belongings was whittled down.
 The big push came when my house went on the market; the last two months of living there were frantic – I thought I would never get through it all.

-Some of my paintings, quite a number of boxes, and a large cedar chest are residing in a friend’s attic in North Carolina just waiting for a day when I might have a place to put them again.
+Some of my paintings, quite a number of boxes, and a large cedar chest went into a friend’s attic in North Carolina, just waiting for a day when I might have a place to put them again.